ellisp/ellisp.github.io/_posts/2016-01-23-nzis-estimates.md

 lambda <- 0.5
 {% endhighlight %}

 Importing the data is a straightforward SQL query, with some reshaping required because survey respondents were allowed to specify either one or two ethnicities.
 This means I need an indicator column for each individual ethnicity if I'm going to include ethnicity in any meaningful way (for example, an "Asian" column with "Yes" or "No" for each survey respondent).
-Wickham's {dplyr} and {tidyr} packages handle this sort of thing easily.
+Wickham's `dplyr` and `tidyr` packages handle this sort of thing easily.

 {% highlight R lineanchors %}
 #---------------------------download and transform data--------------------------